-''I will announce a road map of where we go and when we go,'' Blatter said, on the sidelines of his charitable foundation's annual football tournament.
+''I will announce a road map of where we go and when we go,'' Blatter said, on the sidelines of his charitable foundation's annual soccer tournament.

-Blatter promised to clean up world football when he was re-elected unopposed in June to get a fourth and final four-year presidential term.
+Blatter promised to clean up the sport when he was re-elected unopposed in June for a fourth and final four-year presidential term.

 His former election rival Mohamed bin Hammam withdrew amid allegations he tried to bribe Caribbean voters.
-The Qatari is appealing a life ban imposed by FIFA's ethics committee.
+The Qatari is appealing a lifetime ban imposed by FIFA's ethics committee.

 FIFA also is investigating 16 Caribbean officials for allegedly accepting $40,000 cash payments and has warned that more cases could follow.